 - Classes are small (up to 15 students), relaxed and allow for discussion in a supportive atmosphere.

 - NTC doesn’t have a traditional “A to F” grading system.
+Final grades are determined with a level of "Proficient", "Developing" or "Emerging".
 You and your instructor do an assessment to evaluate your progress and determine what, if anything, you might need more help with.

 Questions about ENABLE.